apache/beam/website/src/documentation/runners/samza.md

       --output=/path/to/counts"
 ```

-To deploy your pipeline to a YARN cluster, you need to package your application jars and resource files into a `.tgz` archive file.
-In your config, you need to specify the URI of the TGZ file for Samza Runner to download:
+To deploy your pipeline to a YARN cluster, here is the [instructions](https://samza.apache.org/startup/hello-samza/latest/) of deploying a sample Samza job.
+First you need to package your application jars and resource files into a `.tgz` archive file, and make it available to download for Yarn containers.
+In your config, you need to specify the URI of this TGZ file location:

 ```
 yarn.package.path=${your_job_tgz_URI}